singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 ---

-By applying the word synchronized to a method, we ensure that two threads cannot execute synchro­ nized methods on the same object instance at the same time.
+By applying the word synchronized to a method, we ensure that two threads cannot execute synchro­nized methods on the same object instance at the same time.

 So, the answer to the first part really depends.
 If the two threads have the same instance of the object, then no, they cannot simultaneously execute method A. However,  if they have different instances of the object, then they can.
 Conceptually, you can see this by considering  locks.
 A synchronized method applies a "lock" on all synchro­ nized methods in that instance of the object.
 This blocks other threads from executing synchronized methods within that instance.